influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/features/cluster-commands.md

 Removes a meta node from the cluster.
 Use `remove-meta` instead of the [`leave`](#leave) argument if you set up your InfluxEnterprise cluster with the [Production Installation](/enterprise/v1.2/production_installation/) process.

+<dt>The `remove-meta` argument is destructive; it erases all metastore information from the specified meta node.
+Use `remove-meta` only if you want to *permanently* remove a meta node from a cluster.</dt>

 ```
 remove-meta [-force | -tcpAddr <meta-node-TCP-bind_address> | -y] <meta-node-HTTP-bind-address>
 ```